 - Vegetation management must be consistent with park goals and objectives. - Within the environmental protection and resource conservation zones, a non-intervention approach will be adopted so that evolutionary natural processes will be maintained.
 Within trail corridors, vegetation will be managed for access and safety. - Within the recreation development zone, vegetation management that is consistent with park goals and objectives may be undertaken to allow for the development of park facilities and services, associated open space areas, and public safety.
-If required, new plantings of trees and shrubs will use only native species. - Non-native insect and disease infestations, and invasive non-native vegetation, may require pro-active intervention.
+If required, new plantings of trees and shrubs will use only native species. - Non-native insect and disease infestations, and invasive non-native vegetation, may require proactive intervention.
 Any intervention will be directed as narrowly as possible to the specific problem and implemented only after appropriate consultation.
+Intervention will be consistent with the vegetation management guidelines, this plan's "sustainable design" philosophy, and applicable federal, provincial, and municipal regulations.

-• Infestations of native insects will be allowed to progress undisturbed in the park, except as described below.
+• Infestations of native insects will usually be allowed to progress undisturbed in the park, except as described below.